 4. Reward members in different ways

-With high purchase frequency and a high referral rate, loyalty is guaranteed to compliment and benefit your beauty brand strategy.
-Combine this with industry margins that are typically larger than 60%, you have the budget to invest in loyalty that will more than pay back its dues.
+With high purchase frequency and a high referral rate, loyalty is guaranteed to complement and benefit your beauty brand strategy.
+Combine this with industry margins that are typically between 53% and 58%, you have the budget to invest in loyalty that will more than pay back its dues.
 Diversifying the way you reward your customers and tracking which rewards are most successful can allow for a more personalized experience that will increase consumer connection to your brand.

-Here are a couple creative ways to reward your loyal customers:
+Here are a couple of creative ways to reward your loyal customers:

-Samples or a free gift with purchase are great ways to reward your customers without breaking the bank.
+Samples or gifts with purchases are great ways to reward your customers without breaking the bank.
 It allows them to venture out and try new products with little to no cost to you and creates a low-risk experience for the customer that could result in a future sale.
-Lilly Lashes combine a 200 point sign-up bonus, 1 point per dollar spent and a free applicator for every order.
-For a new customer these 200 points automatically unlock three rewards that can be redeemed right away.
+Lustea Beauty offers a 1000 points sign-up bonus and 5 points per dollar spent for its rewards program members.
+New customers then immediately unlock various rewards like coupons, free shipping, or a wide range of free product samples.

-Pairing free gifts with relevant products helps demonstrate that you know what your customers value, reinforcing how they value their relationship with you.
+Offering gifts that your loyal customers already love helps demonstrate that you know what your customers value, reinforcing how they value their relationship with you.

 Status is a key motivator in the beauty industry.
-The desire to achieve an elite status is one of the things that makes Sephora’s Rouge tier and Starbucks Gold Member level so desirable.
+The desire to achieve an elite status is one of the things that makes Sephora’s Rouge tier so desirable.
 Not only do you get the bragging rights to say that you’re at the top tier of their customer base but you also unlock better perks and rewards.

-Once the top tier is unlocked, maintaining this VIP status by spending a certain amount of $ per year or retaining a certain number of points will keep your customers coming back.
+Once the top tier is unlocked, maintaining this VIP status by spending a certain amount of money per year or retaining a certain number of points will keep your customers coming back.

 5. Get to know your customers and show them your appreciation

-Understanding your customers not only helps you achieve a better product market fit, it will also help you shape your brand to be successful by adapting to/predicting trends, getting familiar with purchase patterns, and understanding which of your products are gaining the most traction.
+Understanding your customers not only helps you achieve a better product-market fit, but it will also help you shape your brand to be successful by adapting to or predicting trends, getting familiar with purchase patterns, and understanding which of your products are gaining the most traction.

-One way to better understand your customer is by properly utilizing the insight you gain from your rewards program.
-Through your loyalty platform you can easily view all interactions with your rewards program and then make quick and easy changes with the information you gain.
-With Smile Analytics, you can iterate on new ideas and marketing efforts in real time.
+One way to better understand your customers is by properly utilizing the insight you gain from your rewards program.
+Through your loyalty platform, you can easily view all interactions with your rewards program and then make quick and easy changes using the information you gain.
+With Smile Analytics, you can iterate on new ideas and marketing efforts in real-time.

 Here’s the loyalty for beauty TL;DR